-While it will drill through tough materials, bear in mind that the EasyImpact 550 is not the most powerful model on the market.
-So, if you are looking for a drill exclusively for brick and concrete tasks, then you might prefer to look at another model exclusively for those types of job.
-On the other hand, if you only occasionally need to drill through such surfaces, then it also makes a good general-purpose drill to have.
+While it will drill through tough materials, remember that the EasyImpact 550 is not the most powerful model on the market.
+So, if you are looking for a drill exclusively for brick and concrete tasks, you might prefer to look at another model exclusively for those jobs.
+On the other hand, if you only occasionally need to drill through such surfaces, it also makes a good general-purpose drill.

-In terms of comfort and usability, the EasyImpact 550 is exceptionally high scoring thanks to its compact, ergonomic design combined with its low 1.5kg weight and SoftGrip handle.
-It also features fully variable speed for complete control, as well as a non-slip auxiliary handle.
+In terms of comfort and usability, the EasyImpact 550 ranks high, thanks to its compact, ergonomic design combined with its low 1.5kg weight and SoftGrip handle.
+It also features variable speed settings for complete control and a non-slip auxiliary handle.
 The keyless chuck makes changing bits simple and fast, although note that this particular model does not come with any drill bits included.

 |550W motor||No drill bits included|

 |Maximum torque: 9Nm||Not very powerful|

 - One of the lightest percussion drills in the DIY market

 - Powerful 500W motor with a 0-3000rpm and a market leading 0-50,000bpm

 - Variable speed forward and reverse for total control